► Persons with Medicare

 First Coast Service Options Inc. (First Coast) is the MAC for Florida, Puerto Rico, and the U.S. Virgin Islands.
 It is First Coast’s responsibility to process Part A and Part B “Original Medicare” claims (i.e., not Medicare Advantage or other replacement plan claims) within its assigned jurisdiction.
 In addition, First Coast keeps members of its provider community informed about changes to the Medicare program and offers an array of resources to facilitate their participation in the Medicare program as a health care provider.

-Medicare beneficiaries have two dedicated websites that not only furnish information about the Medicare program but also offer exclusive access to online resources created just for them:
+Medicare beneficiaries have a dedicated websites that not only furnish information about the Medicare program but also offer exclusive access to online resources created just for them:

 -- the official U.S. Government site for Medicare